thatcherclough/StegEmbed/README.md

 # StegEmbed
-StegEmbed is a stenography program that can embed and extract text in and out of the pixels of an image.
+StegEmbed is a stenography program that can embed and extract text into and out of the pixels of an image.

 ## Features
 StegEmbed can both embed text into the pixels of an image, and extract previously embedded text from the pixels of an image.